PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

     ros2 run image_view image_view --ros-args --remap /image:=/image_raw
     ```

 8. Run `rqt_graph`.
-Then re-subscribe to the `/image_raw` theme and observe the changes in the graph.
+Then re-subscribe to the `/image_raw` topic and observe the changes in the graph.

 9. install and run the [sensors_demos_gazebo](https://github.com/Jakubach/sensors_demos_gazebo) package for sensor simulation (instructions are in the `README` file of the package).
 Place it in the `src` directory of the ROS 2 environment.
 Use the `launch` files to run it.